prontog/blog-entries/record_editor/viewing_editing_files_of_fixed_width_format.md

 Notice that only a couple of lines are displayed correctly.
 This is because the SOP log we opened has lines of different formats.
 One line has an OC message while another a TR and for each message type there's a different data layout.
 You can use the **Layouts** combobox to select the layout of the line you want to parse.

+Select *Prefered* for automatic layout selection.
+To set this as the default behaviour: *Edit* menu -> *Edit Options* -> *Behaviour* tab -> **Default to prefered layout**.

+Another great feature is the *Child Record* which can be enabled from the *Window* menu.

+Thanks to Bruce Martin for these two great tips!

 ![Fig 2: Changing layout ](https://raw.githubusercontent.com/prontog/blog-entries/master/record_editor/changing_layouts.jpg)

 Clicking the small button on the left of the row will open a *detail* tab.

 ![Fig 3: A detailed view of a line ](https://raw.githubusercontent.com/prontog/blog-entries/master/record_editor/msg_detail.jpg)